Charmed MongoDB

 Then access mongo with the URI that you copied above:

-charmed-mongodb.mongo "<uri copied from juju run-action data-integrator/leader get-credentials --wait>"
+charmed-mongodb.mongosh "<uri copied from juju run data-integrator/leader get-credentials>"

 Note: be sure you wrap the URI in " with no trailing whitespace.